19hours/sg-statutes/Acts/Probation of Offenders Act.md

 “Chief Probation Officer” means the person appointed to be the Chief Probation Officer under section 3;

+“community service officer” means any officer appointed as a community service officer under section 346(9)(a) of the Criminal Procedure Code 2010;

+[15/2010 wef 02/01/2011]

 “court” does not include a court martial;

-“police officer” has the same meaning as in the Police Force Act [Cap.
-235];
+“police officer” has the same meaning as in the Police Force Act (Cap.
+235);

-“prison officer” has the same meaning as in the Prisons Act [Cap.
-247] and includes the Director of Prisons and a Superintendent of Prisons appointed under that Act;
+“prison officer” has the same meaning as in the Prisons Act (Cap.
+247) and includes the Director of Prisons and a Superintendent of Prisons appointed under that Act;

 “probation committee” means a group of persons appointed to carry out the duties under section 4;